CSCI-4830-002-2014/project_proposal/README.md

 ## Description

-My idea would be to use the SORCE (Solar Radiation & Climate Experiment) Satellite data available [here](http://lasp.colorado.edu/home/sorce/data/) and show the change TSI (Total Solar Irradation) over its 10+ year lifetime.
+My idea would be to use the SORCE (Solar Radiation & Climate Experiment) Satellite data available [here](http://lasp.colorado.edu/home/sorce/data/) and show the change TSI (Total Solar Irradation) or SSI (Spectral Solar Irradiance) over its 10+ year lifetime.
 The speed at which we cycle through the data visually can dynamically respond to the activity in the room.
 For example, the visualization will spin through 1 year per minute when there is a lot of noise and movement (either based on proximity or general motion), but may change at only 1 day per mintue when the ambiance is less intense.

-Individuals will be able to interact with a fun visualization while learning about the sun's cycles.
-Plus it's neat that this data comes from the LASP, which is both part of the University.
+Individuals will be able to interact with a fun visualization while learning about the sun's cycles (important for understanding/predicting solar flares and climate change).
+Plus it's neat that this data comes from the LASP, which is part of the University.

 ## Interaction | Data Capture
 A combination of proximity/motion and noise with cause the visualization to react to the ambiance in the room.